-While we can’t meet together at the moment to pray and worship at the moment, it becomes essential that we can do these things at home.
-You may have a daily pattern of prayer and Bible reading already, but whether you do or not, here are some resources, links and suggestions that we hope will help you over the coming weeks.
+Praying and reading the Bible are two of the key ways that we grow as followers of Christ and in our relationship with God.
+You may have a daily pattern of prayer and Bible reading already, but whether you do or not, here are some resources, links and suggestions that we hope will help.

 A Morning and Night Prayer booklet has been delivered to church members who are not online.
 You are welcome to download it below.